Excerpt take from Business NH Magazine, Sep 14, 2021

 New Hampshire is also exporting nearly 60% of its current high school graduates, says Morone, making it first in the nation for the percentage of high school students who leave the state for their college education.
 “From the perspective of an employer, that’s exactly where we don’t want to be because it’s a lot harder to recruit them back,” he says.
 “As the pool of students shrinks, competition among schools becomes more severe, leading to an out-and-out price war in the form of escalating offers of financial aid.”

-Michele Perkins, president of New England College, with campuses in Henniker and Manchester, says changing demographics are no surprise.
+Michele Perkins, president of New England College, says changing demographics are no surprise.

 “We have seen this coming for some time and began marketing and recruiting to places outside New England.
 We still draw most of our students from New England and the eastern seaboard, but we have also developed markets in Florida, Texas and parts of the South and the Southwest where population is actually growing,” says Perkins.
 “The bulk of that population growth is in minority populations, specifically Hispanic.
 We have the highest percentage of students of color in New Hampshire at 36%.”